sandover/sandover.github.io/content/index.md

 If you want to:
 - use software to solve a problem
 - rebuild a software team or production process
-- train for your product or engineering team for the next era of software creation
+- train your product or engineering team for the next era of software creation

 ...reach out to me.